cloudogu/sonar/docs/development/understanding_sonarcarp.en.md

 When the Dogu starts, SonarQube startup parameters are first rendered into the CARP configuration file.
 Sonarcarp then executes SonarQube with this command to avoid multiple main processes in the container (and thus, for example, container stop problems).

 This Sonarcarp is located at the exposed port of the SonarQube container and, like a machine-in-the-middle, intercepts all requests and first compares them with the started SonarQube server.
 This is done because SonarQube allows internal user accounts (as opposed to external accounts, i.e., from CAS/LDAP), whose query in CAS could unnecessarily lead to throttling.
 If the request has not yet been authenticated to an internal/external user account, the request is rejected by SonarQube with HTTP401.
 Sonarcarp's own configurable throttling mechanism ensures a temporary reduction in the attack surface (if a threshold value is exceeded).
 Sonarcarp recognizes the
 HTTP401 result and redirects to the CAS login.
 After successful login, a CAS cookie is first issued.
-However, this is recognized in a new run (see above) and the request is copied to SonarQube and provided with special authentication headers `X-Forwarded-*`, which allow SonarQube to perform external authentication.
+However, this is recognized in a new run (see above) and the request is copied to SonarQube and provided with special authentication headers `X-Forwarded-*` (see below), which allow SonarQube to perform external authentication.

 The following aspects are considered for incoming requests:
 - Which client is being used?